 In the Edit button, click Add, and then Select component.

 Remember, every open library in the ADD panel comes with a components list.
 You can press + if you cannot see the components.

 Some parts contain more than one package.
 Again, press + to choose the right package.

 You can add any number of parts in any order.
-Besides, you can also place and even rotate parts as you include them in the schematic.
-Nevertheless, you can still move parts after introducing them using the Edit and Move commands.
+Besides, you can also place and even rotate pieces as you include them in the schematic.
+Nevertheless, you can still move legs after introducing them using the Edit and Move commands.